 Just a few years ago, Tulum wasn’t even on many travelers’ radars.
 South of Cancun on Mexico’s Yucatan peninsula, Tulum is far enough away from the Cancun craziness to be a haven for relaxation.
 Not only is Tulum more laid back, but there are also fewer crowds and a lot of hotels and restaurants are locally run.

 After spending a week in this beach meets jungle locale, I totally get why people are obsessed with this place.
-I’ve written about my trip (10 reasons to visit Tulum) before, in this post, I’m going to talk more about two cenotes I visited while staying in Tulum because visiting them was one of my favorite things I did on my trip.
+I’ve written about my trip (10 reasons to visit Tulum), and in this post, I’m going to go into more detail about two cenotes I visited because swimming in them was one of my favorite parts of being in Tulum.

 What is a Cenote?